lesreaper/rag-trigram-denseknn-fusion-fastapi-terraform-demo/README.md

 This system will ingest any CSV or CSV link and allow you to look up information on it using Trigram and Dense KNN in a sensor fusion setup.

-I didn't add the agentic ingestion using LlamaIndex to help on the data retrievals.
+I didn't add the agentic ingestion using LlamaIndex to help on the data ingestion and parsing.
 Only thing I would have changed or added for the demo, but 4 days of work was enough.
 There is a LOT to fix here, but it's an UNPAID DEMO.

 Didn't get the gig.
 Anybody hiring? ¯\\\_(ツ)_/¯